scylladb/sphinx-scylladb-theme/docs/source/index.rst

 .. topic-box::
   :title: Demos and Examples
   :link: examples
-  :icon: scylla-icon scylla-icon--tech-talks
+  :icon: icon-docs-training
   :class: large-6
   :anchor: Learn more

-  Explore example pages and components you can use in Scylla docs.
+  Explore example pages and components you can use in ScyllaDB docs.

 .. topic-box::
   :title: Contribute
   :link: contribute
-  :icon: scylla-icon scylla-icon--about-team
+  :icon: icon-docs-contribute
   :class: large-6
   :anchor: Learn more